palladio11/aLENS/README.md

 # Running aLENS on a single laptop or desktop

 A full quickstart tutorial is available at https://lamsoa729-alens.readthedocs.io/en/latest/quickstart.html.
+Note to compile aLENS the CMakeCache.txt file must be edited to point to the correct location of the vtk and Trilinos library.
+The file is currently configured to work on a specific mac.

 ## Setting up an aLENS docker container